This is the real me, the real Ted Heater, manager of CarSmart in Kansas City.

 What would happen if the car business eliminated the stereotype?
 How would the industry change if customers were treated with respect, with their questions answered timely and honestly?
 What would happen if the ethics I hold close in my personal life were carried over to business?
 And what if I hired like-minded automotive and finance experts, who met people’s needs, treated them honestly and there was no b.s.?

-What if I was a car dealer & for the people?
+What if I was a car dealer, unlike the others?
 Sure sounds hokey, but seriously, a real person selling real cars to real people?
 Experts told me to forget it; I was crazy-don't try to change the status quo; it'll never work.

 But I kept at it, talking to sales managers and owners, and hearing the same story over and over: & I've been doing this for 26 years, and I started washing cars in high school.
 What do you know about selling cars?